qwo877/Light-and-dark-color-perception-machine/README.md

 # Light-and-dark-color-perception-machine
-Light and dark color perception machine
-Please download for the program to work properly:
+Please install the required libraries for the light and dark color perception machine to work properly:

 #pip install opencv-python